mendix/docs/content/en/docs/appstore/widgets/mendix-feedback.md

 ---
 title: "Mendix Feedback"
-url: /appstore/widgets/mendix-feedback/
+url: /appstore/module/mendix-feedback/
-category: "Widgets"
+category: "Module"
-description: "Describes the configuration and usage of the Mendix Feedback widget, which is available in the Mendix Marketplace."
+description: "Describes the configuration and usage of the Mendix Feedback module, which is available in the Mendix Marketplace."
-tags: ["marketplace", "marketplace component", "widget", "feedback", "platform support"]
+tags: ["marketplace", "marketplace component", "module", "feedback", "platform support"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 {{% alert color="warning" %}}
+**There is a new Mendix Feedback module available in Marketplace 🎉 **

 **All Mendix Feedback widgets with versions lower than 8.4.0 are disabled as of October 1st, 2022.
 If you are using one of these versions, download and replace your current [Mendix Feedback](https://marketplace.mendix.com/link/component/199/) widget with version 8.4.0 or higher.**

 The feedback provided via a widget version lower than 8.4.0 is no longer sent to the [Feedback](/developerportal/collaborate/feedback/) section of the Developer Portal, but your app will keep working as usual.